privateblue/goose-game/README.md

 ```
 sbt run
 ```
-In practice though it messes with the console.
-Therefore my recommendation is to build and run the JAR.
+In practice though, it messes with the console.
+Therefore my recommendation is to opt for the former, and rather build and run the JAR.

 #### Prank option